Halloween (2007 film)

-Halloween is a 2007 American slasher film written, directed, and produced by Rob Zombie.
-The film is a remake of the 1978 horror film of the same name and the ninth installment in the Halloween franchise.
-The film stars Tyler Mane as the adult Michael Myers, Malcolm McDowell as Dr. Sam Loomis, Scout Taylor-Compton as Laurie Strode, and Daeg Faerch as the young Michael Myers.
-Rob Zombie's "reimagining" follows the premise of John Carpenter's original, with Michael Myers stalking Laurie Strode and her friends on Halloween night.
+Halloween is a 2007 American slasher film produced, written, and directed by Rob Zombie.
+It is a remake of John Carpenter's 1978 film, and the ninth installment in the Halloween franchise.
+Starring Malcolm McDowell, Sheri Moon Zombie, Tyler Mane, Scout Taylor-Compton, Brad Dourif, Danielle Harris, and William Forsythe, the film follows Michael Myers, who murdered several people as a ten-year-old child and was incarcerated at Smith's Grove Sanitarium, before breaking out and stalking Laurie Strode and her friends on Halloween night seventeen years later.

 Working from Carpenter's advice to "make [the film] his own", Zombie chose to develop the film as both an origin story and a remake, allowing for more original content than simply re-filming the same scenes.

-Despite mixed reviews, the film, which cost $15 million to make, went on to gross $80.3 million worldwide in unadjusted U.S. dollars.
-Zombie followed the film with a sequel, Halloween II, in 2009.
+Halloween was theatrically released in the United States on August 31, 2007, to generally negative reviews from critics.
+Despite this, the film was a box office success, grossing $80 million worldwide against its $15 million production budget.
+A sequel, Halloween II, was released in 2009.

 Plot

-On Halloween in Haddonfield, Illinois, having already exhibited signs of psychopathic tendencies, ten-year-old Michael Myers murders school bully Wesley Rhoades, his older sister Judith, her boyfriend Steve Haley, and his mother's abusive boyfriend Ronnie White out of revenge.
-He only spares his infant sister.
-After one of the longest trials in the state's history, Michael is found guilty of first-degree murder and sent to Smith's Grove Sanitarium under the care of child psychologist Dr. Samuel Loomis.
+On Halloween 1990 in Haddonfield, Illinois, having already exhibited signs of psychopathic tendencies, a ten-year-old boy, Michael Myers murders his school bully Wesley, his abusive stepfather Ronnie, his promiscuous older sister Judith and her boyfriend Steven, only sparing his baby sister, who he calls “Boo”.
+After one of the longest trials in the state's history, Michael is found guilty of first-degree murder and sentenced to Smith's Grove Sanitarium under the care of child psychologist Dr. Samuel Loomis.

-Michael initially cooperates with Loomis, and his mother Deborah, who he dearly loves the most, visits him regularly.
-Over the following year, Michael becomes dissociative, fixating on papier-mâché masks and withdrawing from the people around him, even his mother.
-When Michael kills a nurse as Deborah is leaving from one of her visits, she is unable to handle the situation and commits suicide.
+Michael initially cooperates with Loomis and his mother Deborah, who he loves dearly, as she visits him regularly.
+Over the following few months, Michael starts dissociating and fixates on his papier-mâché masks, withdrawing from the people around him, even his mother.
+When Michael ends up killing a nurse as Deborah is leaving from one of her visits, she is unable to handle the situation and commits suicide.